 As always, whether or not a food item is vegan depends upon the ingredients used in its creation.
 In the case of the donut, whether it’s in a box on the shelf of a mass grocer or the window of a corner bakery, these ingredients only really vary depending upon how its dough leavened—by using yeast or chemicals.

 However, whether chemically-raised using baking powder (commonly known as a cake donut) or leavened using yeast, both forms of donut production almost always incorporate the following several ingredients:

 Flour, milk, eggs or egg whites, shortening, salt, sugar and flavorings.

-Watch this episode of “How It’s Made” by The Science Channel for some insight into the donut-making process:
+Watch this episode of “How It’s Made” by The Discovery Channel for some insight into the commercial donut-making process: